anttikivi/anttikivi.fi/src/en/data-protection.md

 title: Data protection
 ---

-Here you can find information about the data protection principles used on our [www.visiosto.fi](/en) website and in our other operations.
-For example, this page contains information about how we use cookies on this website.

-## Cookies used on the site

 This website doesn’t use cookies or collect any personal data.

 The site uses [Plausible Analytics](https://plausible.io) to collect statistics